citizenRaccoon/Task2/README.md

 **Usage:**

 1) Using by writing array down command line
 - First argument is array.
 Numbers' delimeter is comma (,); each array level must be taken in square brackets, including the first one (e.g *[2, 5, [3, 2]]*).
-This argument must be enclosed with quotes.
+This argument must be enclosed with quotes. **Any symbols others than numbers, comma or square brackets will be ignored.**
 - Second argument is multiplier.
 It can be only a number.

 ```bash